-- Private Internet Access, or simply PIA, also offers SOCKS5 proxy support in addition to its traditional VPN features.
+- Private Internet Access offers SOCKS5 proxy support in addition to its traditional VPN features.

 Besides its popular VPN service, Private Internet Access (PIA) also offers SOCKS5 proxy to its more tech-savvy customers who are inclined towards increased security/privacy.